-Before you search elsewhere, take advantage of the research we've already done for you.
-Formerly known as Field Guides, References tabs contain links to external articles, titles from the NAR Library eBooks collection, websites, statistics, and other material to provide a comprehensive overview of perspectives on each topic.
-EBSCO articles (E) are available only to NAR members and require a password.
+NAR Library & Archives has already done the research for you.
+References (formerly Field Guides) offer links to articles, eBooks, websites, statistics, and more to provide a comprehensive overview of perspectives.
+EBSCO articles (E) are available only to NAR members and require the member's nar.realtor login.

-- Of the REALTORS® who worked for a firm that was bought or merged, 26% left voluntarily.
+- Of the REALTORS® who worked for a firm that was bought or merged, 28% left voluntarily.

-- Of the REALTORS® who stayed on to work for a new consolidated firm, 74% say compensation remained the same, compared with 13% who say it increased.
+- Of the REALTORS® who stayed on to work for a new consolidated firm, 74% say compensation remained the same, compared with 14% who say it increased.

 Mergers and Acquisitions: The Basics

 What is an Acquisition?
 (The Balance, Jun.
 3, 2021)

 Often, acquisitions are an agreed upon takeover in which the sale of a business is desirable for both companies involved.
 However, takeovers do occur – these are often known as hostile takeovers.
 The shares in the business being purchased are often bought for more than their current market value, and can be purchased with cash, stock options, or a leveraged buyout.